annalisa144/reverdecer/_posts/2018-10-14-might-as-well-eat-the-succulents.md

 Then I read that the anthraquinones can be harmful if you consume them too often.
 Some websites say to make sure you scrape away all the yellow gel and only use the clear.
 Others say don't eat it more than a couple days in a row.
 So now I hardly ever drink it, actually - there's enough else to do around here.

 Stan & Edith's aloe cat.
-(Did you catch the pun?
-I'm afraid it doesn't work as well in print.)
+(Say it out loud so you don't miss the pun.)

 [![](/images/aloe_cat_.jpg){:width="60%"}](/images/aloe_cat.jpg)